 Days Played: 38

-I consider Ian to be one of the sadly most unsung and overlooked players in the history of the game.
+I consider Ian Rosenberger to be one of the sadly most unsung and overlooked players in the history of the game.
 He’s one of the many sidekicks the show has seen like Stephen Fishbach, Matt von Ertfelda, Lex van den Berghe, Earl Cole and Gabby Pascuzzi that are overlooked due to their partnership with all-time greats that overshadow their games.
-But like Ethan and Lex before him and Don and Wendell after him the inseparable duo of Tom and Ian is what saves Palau from being a sleeper and makes it a classic season.
+But like Ethan and Lex before him and Don and Wendell after him, the inseparable duo of Tom and Ian is what saves Palau from being a sleeper and makes it a classic season.
 Unlike the other partnerships, though, Tom and Ian’s threatens to end on the direst of notes as the two have a falling out after Tom catches him in a lie resulting in a 12-hour epic showdown between the two in the longest challenge in the history of the show.
-Who knows how long it would’ve gone had Ian decided to stick it out, but he ultimately decides to give Tom the win in order to save their friendship in a move that you would literally never see today and a reminder of how real the game was to its contestants back in the early years of the show.
+Who knows how long it would’ve gone had Ian decided to stick it out, but he ultimately decided to give Tom the win in order to save their friendship in a move that you would literally never see today and a reminder of how real the game was to its contestants back in the early years of the show.
 Fellow Palau contestant Coby Archa claims Ian was a finalist to return on Heroes vs. Villains and, while I can’t argue with any of the male heroes they decided to cast in his stead, it sure would’ve been cool to see Ian reunite with Tom and see them lead the Heroes to actual greatness rather than flail around rudderlessly as they did in reality.

 30. Sue Hawk